hynek/structlog/docs/examples.rst

 Examples
 ========

-This chapter is intended to give you a taste of realistic usage of structlog.
+This chapter is intended to give you a taste of realistic usage of ``structlog``.

 .. _flask-example: